 What Is an FBI Background Check?

 An FBI background check is a thorough investigation carried out by the Federal Bureau of Investigation to gather information about an individual’s criminal history, employment records, and personal details.
+The official report issued by the FBI is called an identity history summary.
+FBI reports are comprehensive and widely recognized for international purposes due to their standardized format, biometric verification, and broad geographic coverage.
+These are federal background checks, which are distinct from state-level checks and are often required for international and federal-related matters.
 It is used to assess their eligibility for specific positions or activities, such as employment, licensing, or adoption.
 This check provides a detailed report on an individual’s arrests, convictions, and other pertinent information from federal, state, and local law enforcement agencies.
 Employers, government agencies, and organizations commonly request an FBI background check to ensure the safety and security of their operations.

 No matter how squeaky clean you are, your FBI background check still needs a little stamp of approval.